RandoriAS/randori-tools/RandoriBuiltin/readme.md

 **&lt;include-sources dir="${basedir}/randori" includes="builtin.as Math.as Date.as RegExp.as"/&gt;**

-Add any .as files you want to include in the 'includes' attribute.
+Add any .as files you want to include in the 'includes' attribute, or, when the classes are in a different source dir, add an extra **&lt;include-sources/&gt; element.